actions/delete-package-versions/README.md

       package-version-ids: 'MDE0OlBhY2thZ2VWZXJzaW9uOTcyMDY3, MDE0OlBhY2thZ2VWZXJzaW9uOTcyMzQ5, MDE0OlBhY2thZ2VWZXJzaW9uOTcyMzUw'
   ```

-  To delete multiple specifc versions of a package that is hosted in a repo other than the workflow the __package-version-ids__, __token__ inputs are required.
+  To delete multiple specific versions of a package that is hosted in a repo other than the workflow the __package-version-ids__, __token__ inputs are required.

   The __package-version-ids__ input should be a comma separated string of package version ids.
 Package version ids can be retrieved via the [GitHub GraphQL API][api].